canonical/charm-storage-connector/README.md

 ## Scaling

 This charm will scale with the units it is related to.
-For example, if you scale the ubuntu application, and that the storage-connector is related to it, it will be deployed on each ubuntu units.
+For example, if you scale the ubuntu application, and the storage-connector is related to it, it will be deployed on each newly deployed ubuntu unit.
 ```
 juju add-unit ubuntu
 juju remove-unit ubuntu/1